-Old games have not gone to the dustbin of history, on the contrary, they are in great demand, both among older and younger users.
-Old games look better on modern high-resolution monitors, for many games there are mods that improve textures and shaders, but at first there was no luck with the sound.
-With the release of the next generation of Windows Vista, following Windows XP, Microsoft developers considered that DirectSound3D was obsolete - it had a limitation of 6-channel sound, did not support sound compression, was processor dependent and therefore it was replaced by XAudio2 / X3DAudio.
-And since Creative's EAX technology was not an independent API, as A3D from Aureal used to be, but just an extension of DirectSound3D, Creative's sound cards were left out.
-If you do not use special software wrappers, then playing on Windows 7/8/10 in old games, menu items that include EAX will not be active.
-And without EAX, the sound in games will not be so juicy, voluminous, positioned.
+Old games haven't been consigned to the dustbin of history; on the contrary, they're in high demand among both older and younger generations.
+Old games look better on modern high-resolution monitors, and mods for many games improve textures and shaders, but sound was initially a bit of a disappointment.
+With the release of the next generation Windows Vista, following Windows In XP, Microsoft developers deemed DirectSound3D obsoleteāit was limited to 6-channel audio, didn't support audio compression, and was processor-dependentāand so it was replaced by XAudio2/X3DAudio.
+And since Creative's EAX technology wasn't a standalone API, like Aureal's A3D, but merely an extension of DirectSound3D, Creative's sound cards were left behind.
+Unless you use special software wrappers, playing on Windows 7/8/10 In older games, menu items that enable EAX will be disabled.
+Without EAX, game sound will be less rich, spacious, and positional.

 To solve this problem, Creative has developed the ALchemy wrapper program, which redirects DirectSound3D and EAX calls to the OpenAL cross-platform API.
 But this program officially works with Creative sound cards, and even then not quite models.
 For example, a modern Audigy Rx card with a hardware DSP CA10300 officially does not work.
 For owners of other sound cards, such as the built-in Realtek, you also need to use the Creative Sound Blaster X-Fi MB driver software, which costs money.
 You can also try the native 3DSoundBack program, but it was not finished by Realtek - it stopped at the beta version stage, it does not work well and not with all chips.
 But there is a better way, it's easier to use and it's free.